joshwh11/pi_project/README.md

      * ```pip3 install json```
      * ```pip3 install base64```

     Note: JSON and Base64 might already be downloaded via the base Python.
+If you run into errors installing these, just ignore.

 4. Clone git repository to RPi: